aalr24/SortingVisualizer/README.md

 # This is a sorting visualizer
+# it has 3 types of sorting algorithms